11gscanlan/Advanced-Game-Programming_Documentation/Weekly Tasks/SpellbookSearch.md

 ## Task 5: Spellbook Search

+## Research

+Developing A Basic Search Engine In C++: An Adventure In Coding - Code With C (2024) At: https://www.codewithc.com/developing-a-basic-search-engine-in-c/ (Accessed  28/10/2024).

+---

 The task for this week was to create a sorting algorithm that sorted a long list based on various criteria.